 What are punitive damages and when are they awarded?

 Punitive damages are awarded to punish egregious misconduct and deter similar behavior in the future.
 They are awarded in addition to compensatory damages.
 FINRA arbitration panels have the authority to award punitive damages in appropriate cases.
-Recent examples include a $79.5 million punitive award against Stifel, Nicolaus & Co. in March 2025 and a substantial punitive component in the $92 million UBS award in February 2025.
+Recent public examples include the March 2025 Stifel award that the company reported as $132.5 million, including $79.5 million in punitive damages, and the February 2025 UBS/Burish award reflected in FINRA BrokerCheck records at $95.3 million in monetary compensation.
 Punitive damages are typically reserved for cases involving intentional fraud, recklessness, or particularly harmful conduct.

 How does loss causation affect my recovery?